korut94/MakeQtGame/README.md

 # MakeQtGame
-The branch master keeps the basic code to run the application withouth arise in errors.
+The branch master keeps the basic code to run the application without arise in errors.
 Other experiments about the game's topics will be discussed over the other branches started from this.

 ## Technical Report
 Any experiments **must have** an attached technical report writed in the README.md file on the experiment's directory.
-I found "The Technical Report Format" of the *University of Kansas*' EECS course and I thing that it's a very pretty and complete report structure.
-The following table shows a rapidly abstract of the report's parts:
+I found "The Technical Report Format" of the *University of Kansas*' EECS course and I think it's a very pretty and complete report structure.
+The following table shows a rapid abstract of the report's parts:

 | Section | Description |
 | :---: | --- |